f0000000x/Pet-Adoption-Prediction/README.md

 # Pet Adoption Prediction
 [Track our process](https://trello.com/b/XnakVEjv/data-science-capstone-dats-6501siqi-jiang-xi-zhang) </br>
 Use machine learning to address the surplus of stray animals so that more animals in the shelter can find adopters, reducing euthanasia.
-Build user interfaces to raise awareness of stray animals.

 Team Members: